Numecent/Automated-Packaging/README.md

 ## Uploading JSON config file

-New application folders can be created by selecting `Create new file` and entering the desired application name, being sure to end with a `/`.
+New application JSON files can be uploaded by selecting `Upload files`, and then drag-and-dropping the folder containing the application JSON config file into the file upload area.

-JSON files can then be uploaded by navigating to the application directory and selecting `Upload files`.

-Please upload only JSON configuration files to the appropriate application directory.
+Please upload only the JSON configuration files to the appropriate application folder.

 JSON files should be uploaded in the form: